Integration Point: Multiplicity Adjustment

 In East Horizon Explore

-You can set up a randomization function under Multiplicity Adjustment in a Design Card while creating or editing an Input Set.
+You can set up a multiplicity adjustment function under Multiplicity Adjustment in a Design Card while creating or editing an Input Set.

 Follow these steps (click to expand/collapse):